underscoreio/essential-scala/src/pages/intro/object-literals.md

 res7: test7.type = test7$@b22e8c9
 ~~~

-When the object is evaluated, Scala runs through and calculates the values of each of its fields.
+When the object is first loaded, Scala runs through its definition and calculates the values of each of its fields.
 This results in the code printing `"Evaluating simpleField"` as a side-effect.

 **The body expression of a field is run only once** after which the final value is stored in the object.
 The expression is never evaluated again -- notice the lack of println output below.